tidyverse/tidyverse.org/content/blog/infer-1-0-0/index.md

 </div>

 This release includes a number of major changes and new features.
+Namely:

+-   Support for multiple regression
+-   Alignment of theory-based methods
+-   Improvements to behavorial consistency of [`calculate()`](https://infer.tidymodels.org/reference/calculate.html)

 However, the infer package has been on CRAN since 2017, and we haven't written about the package on the tidyverse blog before.
 Thus, I'll start out by demonstrating the basics of the package.
 After, I'll highlight some of the more neat features introduced in this version of the package.
 You can find a full list of changes in version 1.0.0 of the package in the [release notes](https://github.com/tidymodels/infer/releases/tag/v1.0.0).

 <div class="highlight">